Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

 * There is a dependency on "US006 - Register a Vehicle" as a vehicle must exist before being listed for a check up.
-* There is another dependency on "US007 - Register a Vehicle's check up" as there must be a vehicle check up registered before any check up list.
 ### 1.5 Input and Output Data

 **Input Data:**